-(2.4) Right-of-use assets (from 1 January 2019)
+(2.4) Right-of-use assets

 Right-of-use asset is the asset that reflects the right of the Company to use the leased asset over the life of a lease.
-As from 1 January 2019, the Company recognizes a right-of-use asset for all types of leases, including leases of right-of-use assets in sublease, with the exception of leases of intangible assets, short-term leases and leases for which the underlying asset is of low value.
+The Company recognises a right-of-use asset for all types of leases, including leases of right-of-use assets in sublease, with the exception of leases of intangible assets, short-term leases and leases for which the underlying asset is of low value.